Moospje/NeuroNest-AI/FIREBASE_INTEGRATION.md

 ## Implementation Details

+### Firebase Core Module

+The `app/core/firebase.py` module initializes the Firebase Admin SDK and provides low-level access to Firebase services:

+- Initializes Firebase with the service account key
+- Provides access to Firestore and Storage
+- Includes basic CRUD operations for Firestore documents
+- Includes file operations for Firebase Storage

 ### Firebase Service Module

 A new module `firebase_service.py` has been created to provide a unified interface for interacting with Firebase services.
 This module includes:

-- Functions for initializing Firebase Admin SDK
-- CRUD operations for Firestore documents
+- High-level functions for working with specific collections
+- Session management functions
+- Memory storage functions
+- Conversation history functions
+- Settings management functions
-- File upload/download operations for Firebase Storage
+- File content storage functions

 ### Integration with Existing Services